-Provisions for combustion and ventilation air in accordance with section 5.3, Air for Combustion and Ventilation, of the National Fuel Gas Code, ANSI Z223.1, or sections 7.2, 7.3, or 7.4 of CAN/CSA B149.1-00, Installation Codes, or applicable provisions of the local building codes.
+Provisions for combustion and ventilation air in accordance with the current edition of the National Fuel Gas Code, ANSI Z223.1, CAN/CSA B149.1, Installation Codes, or applicable provisions of the local building codes.

 Provisions for vent, bleed and gas relief lines (when applicable).